Recipe Overview

 Notes

-- Extra long grain white rice, basmati rice, or brown rice work well, too.
+- Rice: Extra long grain white rice, basmati rice, or brown rice work well, too.
 The amount of liquid and cooking time depends on the type of rice you use.
 Check package instructions for specific measurements.

 Going from ‘one’ ingredient to over half a dozen… over half of which require a run to the store…